 Respiratory Therapist or Baby Nurse

-The baby nurse will do all the measuring and weigh your baby as well once baby is breathing on their own.
+The baby nurse will do all the measuring and weigh your baby as well once the baby is breathing normally on their own.

 Other People in The Operating Room